linpengcheng/PurefunctionPipelineDataflow/README.md

 It’s better to have 100 functions operate on one data structure than 10 functions on 10 data structures.
         ---- Alan Perlis
+             the first recipient of the Turing Award (1966) A founding father of Computer Science as a separate discipline

+Show me your flowcharts and conceal your tables, and I shall continue to be mystified.
+Show me your tables, and I won’t usually need your flowcharts; they’ll be obvious.
+        ---- Fred Brooks, Turing Award (1999), The Mythical Man-Month

 Even the simplest procedural logic is hard for humans to verify, but quite complex data structures are fairly easy to model and reason about.
 ...